Below is a summary of the previous Memorial Tournaments:

 Mark Brooks shot an 8-under 64 to grab a 3-stroke lead over Tom Lehman and John Cook.
 But Lehman showed what consistency can accomplish.
 He shot four consecutive 67s to steadily build his lead, which he took in the second round.

 After two rounds, he led Cook and David Edwards by two shots.
 After three rounds, it was three shots over Cook.
-He won the tournament by five over Greg Norman.
+He won by five over Greg Norman.

 Golf tournaments do not end with more drama than this one.